themejuice/tj/README.md

 To use these permanently, set the appropriate `ENV` variables through your `.bashrc` or similar, i.e. `export TJ_VM_BOX=git@github.com:Varying-Vagrant-Vagrants/VVV.git` and `export TJ_NGINX=true`.

-### Can I use any Vagrant box for the VM?
+### So, does that mean I use any Vagrant box for the VM?
-Yes and no; in order for `tj` to properly create a project, the Vagrant box needs to follow the same directory structure as VVV.
+Yes and no; in order for `tj` to properly create a project, the Vagrant box needs to follow the same directory structure as VVV, and include a `Customfile`.
 Here is the required structure that `tj` needs in order to be able to create new projects:

 ```
 ├── config/